bearcott/notes/sophomore/introToJava/lesson7.md

 **constructors**

-- can have the same name as the class itself
+- MUST have the same name as the class itself
 - do not have a return type (not void)
 - constructors are invoked when `new` class is called